ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Methodology

 \subsection{Arbitrary Geometry-encoded Transformer (ArGEnT)}

-For problems involving complex geometries, traditional neural network architectures based on MLPs often struggle to represent geometric structure effectively and to capture the resulting geometry-correlated solutions.
-To address this limitation, we introduce a family of geometry-encoded transformer architectures that leverages the strengths of the attention mechanism to capture intricate geometric features and their influence on the target function.
-The attention mechanism in the transformer architecture allows the model to learn long-range dependencies and complex relationships within the input data.
-This is particularly beneficial for learning geometry-dependent features, especially when the geometry is hard to parametrize explicitly.
-Based on how geometric information is incorporated into the attention operation, we categorize the proposed transformer architectures into three variants: self-attention, cross-attention, and the hybrid-attention transformer, as illustrated in Figure \ref{Fig_transformer_architectures}.
+For problems involving complex geometries, traditional MLP-based neural networks often struggle to represent geometric structure effectively and to capture the corresponding geometry-dependent solutions.
+To address this limitation, we introduce a family of geometry-encoded transformer architectures that exploit the attention mechanism to capture intricate geometric features and their influence on the target function.
+Attention enables the model to learn long-range dependencies and complex relationships within the input data, which is especially valuable when the geometry is difficult to parameterize explicitly.
+Based on how geometric information enters the attention operation, we classify the proposed architectures into three variants: self-attention, cross-attention, and hybrid-attention, as illustrated in Figure \ref{Fig_transformer_architectures}.